Rizwanazher/online_assessment/README.md

 # Final_Project:
 This is an online assessment platform made by Rizwan Azher Saudager and Samina Abbas as the final project of Walkover University training program.
-The technologies that have been used to create the web application are HTML, CSS, JavaScript and Bootstrap and for deployment we uses aws cloud and jenkins as a CI/CD tool.
+The technologies that have been used to create the web application are HTML, CSS, JavaScript and for deployment we uses aws cloud and jenkins as a CI/CD tool.
 Following is the public IP address of our deployed project- 13.211.207.189 and the link for the same is- http://13.211.207.189
 We have also hosted our application on GitHub and following is the link for the same- https://rizwanazher.github.io/online_assessment/
 # Admin_page: